Jaws

 When the seaside community of Amity finds itself under attack by a dangerous great white shark, the town's chief of police, a young marine biologist, and a grizzled shark hunter embark on a desperate quest to kill the beast before it strikes again.

-Steven Spielberg's 6 films span a wide range: Jurassic Park at 69% to Schindler's List at 42%.
-Jaws sits at #5.
+Steven Spielberg's 6 films span a wide range: Indiana Jones and the Last Crusade at 71% to Disclosure Day at 0%.
+Jaws sits at #4.

 #1